 The installing

-it was enough to follow the
+archlinuxarchlinux it was enough to follow the

 instructions.

-I chose, in the BIOS
+archlinux I chose, in the BIOS,

-efi
+efi boot.

-I formatted the hard disk with a gpt
+I formatted the hard disk with a gpt label

-on a partition of 500Mib
+and installed GRUB on a partition of 500Mib

-(looks too big at first sight, but actually GRUB
+(looks too big at first sight, but actually GRUB occupies 220Mib).

 After this, booting was smooth.

-pacman
+pacman cache

-stick (where the live system boots from).
+on the USB stick (where the live system boots from).

-To do this, when burning the archlinux
+To do this, when burning the archlinux image (using rufus)

 I chose a high value for

-persistent
+persistent partition size;

 this left a lot of free space on the stick;

-In the live system, I mounted this second partition on /mnt/cache
+In the live system, I mounted this second partition on /mnt/cache.

-Then I specified in /etc/pacman.conf
+Then I specified in /etc/pacman.conf the cache directory

-and added the -c
+/mnt/cache/pacman/pkg/ and added the -c option to

-command in order to use
+the pacstrap command in order to use

 the local cache rather than the cache on the installed system.

-on the first machine the cache gets populated
+This way, when installing archlinux on the first machine the cache gets populated

 and when installing on subsequent machines the package files are already in the cache.